kernel-patches/bpf/Documentation/bpf/instruction-set.rst

 Instruction classes
 -------------------

-The three LSB bits of the 'opcode' field store the instruction class:
+The three least significant bits of the 'opcode' field store the instruction
+class:

   =========  =====  ===============================
   class      value  description